 Raw water is pumped via one of the three high lift pumps to the treatment plant, where a strainer removes the larger objects.
 Sodium hypochlorite is added for primary disinfection before entering the static mixer, with the dosage paced to flow.
-The water then gets distributed into a header assembly into two trains of six for a total of twelve (12) ultra-filtration membrane units.
+The water then gets distributed into a header assembly and flows into the nine (9) ultra-filtration membrane units.
+An alternate injection for sodium hypochlorite has been added immediately after UV, prior to the pressure tanks and contact main to assist in THM control.

 The water then flows into another header assembly and into six (6) ultra-violet (UV) irradiation contactors.
 Six pressure tanks provide storage and flow balancing for the pumps.
-Sodium hypochlorite is added immediately after UV, prior to the pressure tanks and contact main to assist in THM control.
 The water is then routed through a contact loop with a volume of 2,070 L, which ensures adequate contact time for the CT of the disinfection process, prior to discharge to the distribution system.
 The contact loop is plug flow providing a baffling factor of 1.0.
 CT can be calculated at anytime using the following formula: